docsforadobe/javascript-tools-guide/docs/extendscript-toolkit/configuring-the-toolkit-window.md

 document.
 The default keyboard shortcuts for these commands are F6 and SHIFT-F6; you can change these using the Keyboard Shortcuts page in the Preferences dialog (Edit > Preferences).

-#### NOTE
+!!! note
     Because you can run scripts in the same application simultaneously, you should be careful not to interrupt the processing of one script with another.
 For example, if one script opens a modal dialog in Photoshop, and you run another script that targets Photoshop while the dialog is still open, the second script is likely to generate an error.